webmappsrl/wm-osmfeatures/README.md

     php artisan wm-osmfeatures:sync --model=Municipality
     ```

-3. **Manual Import**: Alternatively, you can manually import records from OSM features to the local database using the `wm-osmfeatures:import-first` command.
+3. **Manual Import**: Manually import records from OSM features to the local database using the `wm-osmfeatures:import-first` command.
 This command takes a model and a file path as arguments and dispatches sync jobs for the specified model based on the osmfeatures IDs provided in the file.

     ```
     php artisan wm-osmfeatures:import-first {model} {filepath}